krishij03/zebra-hmai/README.md

 where ```[ZEBRA_PORT]```, ```[MONGO_PORT]```, ```[PROMETHEUS_PORT]```, and ```[GRAFANA_PORT]``` are your desired ports for ZEBRA, MongoDB, Prometheus, and Grafana, respectively.

 ## Installing HMAI ZEBRA
+### About
+As a prerequisite to using the HMAI plugin, the Hitachi Vantara software products Mainframe Analytics Recorder (MAR) and Hitachi Mainframe Analytics Interpreter (HMAI) must be installed on a mainframe LPAR connected to an Hitachi Vantara mainframe array.

+HMAI converts MAR records in IBM z/OS® System Management Facilities (SMF) format to comma separated value (CSV) datasets.
+The CSV files contain key mainframe performance information for mainframe storage resources such as CLPR, MPB, Port, Parity Group, MPRank20 and LDEV.

+The ZEBRA HMAI plugin includes the components to automatically retrieve HMAI CSV files from a LPAR to the HMAI On Prem server using SFTP to input the CSV files into a MySQL database.
+Grafana connects to the MySQL database as a Data Source and provides visualization of HMAI data using predefined dashboards.

+For more information on MAR and HMAI, please view [Hitachi Mainframe Analytics Interpreter - FAQs | Hitachi Vantara](https://nam04.safelinks.protection.outlook.com/?url=https%3A%2F%2Fwww.hitachivantara.com%2Fen-us%2Finsights%2Ffaq%2Fmainframe-analytics-interpreter%23accordion-6f3155a424-item-73cd91adfa&data=05%7C02%7Ckrishi.jain%40hitachivantara.com%7C03b6a9d2a3564831473108dd04cd4ed8%7C18791e1761594f52a8d4de814ca8284a%7C0%7C0%7C638672002027867250%7CUnknown%7CTWFpbGZsb3d8eyJFbXB0eU1hcGkiOnRydWUsIlYiOiIwLjAuMDAwMCIsIlAiOiJXaW4zMiIsIkFOIjoiTWFpbCIsIldUIjoyfQ%3D%3D%7C0%7C%7C%7C&sdata=bSV%2B6J640%2Bwp0sJP026%2Btj1h7k%2FWRHJCOje0qaj6dc4%3D&reserved=0 "Original URL: https://www.hitachivantara.com/en-us/insights/faq/mainframe-analytics-interpreter#accordion-6f3155a424-item-73cd91adfa.
+Click or tap if you trust this link.")
 ### Manual Installation
 1. Make sure you have the required system specifications as described.

 2. Install MySQL and any desired [third party software](#built-in-third-party-support) you want to integrate with ZEBRA.